 “I came by to swoop you up to come with me though.”

 “That’s cool.
 I’ll go get ready.”

 I trailed him into the house towards his room, mentally re-photographing the walls of memories with Leno, his family, and his older brother Ray.
 One picture showed the two little tan boys standing in front of their kiddie pool.
 Leno’s crying uncontrollably with his fists balled tightly across his face and an ice-cream pop sunk into the grass beneath his feet, and Ray—slightly taller— holding his shoulder and extending his arm with his own popsicle in hand.

 Once in his room, I plopped onto his bed, as he walked to his closet.
 His trophies and medals for different things like “Honor Roll,” “Perfect Attendance,” “High Achievement,” etc. were perched above his desk on a mantelpiece, scaling our years from elementary school to now.
-What was always so funny about Leno is that even as a kid, he never let them catch a grain of dust.
+What was always peculiar to us is that even as kids, Leno never let them catch a grain of dust.
 His bookshelf displayed alphabetized tabs, grouping each book by genre.
-After a read, he returned each book to its original position, but I always wondered why he never pressured others to do the same.
+After a read, he returned each book to its original position, but I always wondered why he never got pissed at others for not doing the same.

 Ray’s posters still dressed his side of the room with images of his favorite rappers like T.I. and OutKast.
 His bed was adjacent from Leno’s, and I never sat on it because I felt I would be disturbing the spirit that lingered across the room.
 Ironically, Ray’s bed stayed made, as if Leno were waiting for him to return, so maybe he felt the same.